heroku/heroku-pipeline/README.md

 Usage
 -----
-There are currently two commands and they ultimately do the same thing -- that is copy a slug from one app to another -- but with different semantics:

-  - `heroku slugs:cp`: modeled after UNIX `cp` cmd to copy slugs between any two apps the user has access. does not have any app context.
+  - `heroku pipeline`                          display info about the app pipeline
+  - `heroku pipeline:add downstream_app`       add a downstream app to this app
-  - `heroku pipeline:promote`: copies slug from context app to downstream app defined in `DOWNSTREAM_APP` config var or takes `--downstream` arg
+  - `heroku pipeline:promote`                  promote the latest release of this app to the downstream app
+  - `heroku pipeline:remove downstream_app`    remove the downstream app of this app

+The functionality in `heroku pipeline:promote` is also exposed as a simple copy command without the concept of pipelines:

+  - `slug:cp source_app target_app`    copies the latest release of one app to another app

 Under the Hood
 --------------
-Both commands are communicating with `http://release-promotion.herokuapp.com`, which is a fork of `https://github.com/ddollar/releases`, but adds the ability to get the slug from an existing app.
-The slug retrival and new release creation all happens server-side, so there is no download/upload cost to the client.
+Both commands are communicating with `http://release-pipelines.herokuapp.com`, which is a fork of `https://github.com/ddollar/releases`, but adds the ability to get the slug from an existing app.
+The slug retrieval and new release creation all happens server-side, so there is no download/upload cost to the client.